A digital nomad is someone who desires the freedom to work and live anywhere and uses technology to make this desire a reality.

 If it’s not obvious by now, I’ll give you the main reasons

 - Travel – This is often one of the main motivations.
-The nomadic lifestyle is appealing to many people.
+Nomad-style living while travelling the world is appealing to many people.

 - Location arbitrage – For most people, charging in one currency and spending in a weaker currency gives them more spending power and a higher standard of living than they would back home.
 The cost of living in Thailand, Indonesia, Georgia, Ukraine, Bulgaria, Colombia, and many other countries around the world is far lower than in most Western European cities and in the United States.
 Taking advantage of this cost of living difference is part of the plan.
 It’s easy to spend months in these countries for the same costs of living a few weeks in cities like London or San Franscisco.